If you want to know more about Seasonal Colour Analysis 101 then this post is for you…

 Since the 80’s numerous authors have tried to refine the process of Colour Analysis and there are now many different methods.
 Probably the most well-known of these is the TONAL method.

-What is the tonal method?
+What is the Tonal Method?

 The tonal method analyses each colour characteristic according to its depth, undertone and clarity and selects the dominant one for each client.
 These are termed Deep, Light, Cool, Warm, Bright or Muted.